Destination Weddings in New Orleans

-Because marriage celebrations here will often have many guests from out of town, this makes our unique cultural traditions even more enjoyable to document, as for a wedding photographer the only thing more fun than shooting a chaotically festive and raucous second line parade through the French Quarter is shooting one that consists mostly of guests who are not from this area and have never experienced anything like it!
+Because nuptial celebrations here will often have many guests from out of town, this makes our unique cultural traditions even more enjoyable to document, as for a wedding photographer the only thing more fun than shooting a chaotically festive and raucous second line parade through the French Quarter is shooting one that consists mostly of guests who are not from this area and have never experienced anything like it!
 A very frequent phrase I overhear among guests at these events is, "this is THE BEST wedding I've ever been to!", spoken in an enthusiastic manner that clearly indicates the compliment is genuine and not merely a platitudinous remark that they'd make no matter where the event was or how how good it was, but rather is a genuine expression that reflects how much they enjoyed it.